rajathbrgowda/deep-learning-codebasics/README.md

 # deep-learning-codebasics
-The repo consist of all my work on understanding deep learning
+This repo consist of all my work on understanding deep learning